 If you're going with the hammer header rather than a Pi Zero WH, you'll also need a hammer to install the hammer header onto the Pi Zero.
 In either case you'll also need a flush wire cutter (a nail clipper will also work) to clip the header pins on the underside of the Pi Zero so they don't stick out from the board too much.

 Yes it is, to the best of my knowledge.
-The Guinness World Record for "Smallest Personal Computer" is held by a prototype OQO device that was never actually sold at the size listed in the record, which is 104 x 73 x 22 mm (and a weight of 225g).
+The Guinness World Record for "Smallest Personal Computer" was held by a prototype OQO device that was never actually sold at the size listed in the record, which is 104 x 73 x 22 mm (and a weight of 225g).
 According to Wikipedia the OQO Model 01 when released was actually 124.5 x 86 x 23 mm (and 0.9 lbs / 408g).
 Noodle Pi is 92 x 60 x 19mm, and weighs 103g.
 It's clearly way smaller and lighter than both the prototype OQO and the OQO 01.

-Noodle Pi is also, to the best of my knowledge:
+It's also, to the best of my knowledge:

 No there is no warranty of any sort on the Noodle Pi kit or pre-assembled Noodle Pi kits.
 The individual electronic components may have warranties from their manufacturers, which you can find out about at their websites.